nibitoff/Programming/README.md

 # Programming Java
-Labs (1-7) from first year at ITMO.
+Programming labs from first year at ITMO.